alvint/rwConfig/docs/writing-a-plugin.md

 - a missing required property is rejected
 - an optional property left out uses its default and does not fail
 - an unreachable or malformed source throws rather than returning a partial map
-- if you flatten hierarchical data, that arrays, empty containers, nulls and mixed-type arrays all come out as intended
+- if you flatten hierarchical data, that arrays, empty containers, nulls, and mixed-type arrays all come out as intended

 Then add one end-to-end test that runs a real `rwconfig` through